moremorefor/PhotoshopTinyPatch/README.md

 ### CreateTiledObject
 Tiling the selected layer.
-*However, it does not work well if you select the layerSet.
-It's a API bug in Photoshop.
+<del>*However, it does not work well if you select the layerSet.
+It's a API bug in Photoshop.</del>
+avoid it.
+But might have been added "Copy" to the layers name.
+It's another bug of photoshop API.

 ### ExportPreviewImages
 Export the preview images easily.